inforion/youtrack-telegram-bot/README.md

 ## Installation

 Install Oracle JVM version 1.8 or above.
-Download and extract .tar file to any directory with permission access and create `temp` directory:
+Download and extract .tar file to any folder with permission access and create `temp` folder:

 ```
 tar -xvf youtrack-telegram-bot-x.y.z.tar -C <youtrack-telegram-bot>